opixelum/brain-disk-gitbook/docs/glossary.md

 ## Bitmask
 Pattern of bits indicating which bits in a second pattern are to be modified.
+E.g.: a binary IP address mask is a bitmask.

 ## Blockchain
 List of data organized by blocks, managed by a peer-to-peer network, as a